kopeckylukas/py-mamsi/docs/tutorials.md

 The scores and confusion matrix above indicate that the model performance has improved.
 If we are happy with such model, we can start with model interpretation.

-## Estimate Feature Importance
+### Estimate Feature Importance
 We can start with reviewing the Multi-Block Variable Importance in Projection (MB-VIP) scores [[2](./index.md/#references)].
 The MB-VIP metric is the sum (weighted by the amount of variance of Y explained by each respective component) of the squared weight values.
 It provides a summary of the importance of a variable accounting for all weight vectors.
 VIPs are bounded between 0 (no effect) and infinity.
-Because it is calculated from the weights $w$, for PLS models with a single component, these are directly proportional to $w^{2}$.
-The VIP metric has the disadvantage of pooling together $w$ vectors from components which contribute a very small magnitude to the model's $R^{2}Y$.
+Because it is calculated from the weights *w*, for PLS models with a single component, these are directly proportional to *w<sup>2</sup>*.
+The VIP metric has the disadvantage of pooling together *w* vectors from components which contribute a very small magnitude to the model's *R<sup>2</sup>Y*.

-### Multiblock Variable Importance in Projection
+#### Multiblock Variable Importance in Projection

 ```python
 mb_vip = mamsipls.mb_vip(plot=True)